-The main aim of this mechanism is to allow isolated IPv6 sites/hosts, which are attached to an IPv4 network with no IPv6 support to communicate with other IPv6 domains.
+The main aim of this mechanism is to allow isolated IPv6 sites/hosts, which are attached to an IPv4 network with no IPv6 support, to communicate with other IPv6 domains.
 Another advantage is that the 6to4 mechanism may be used in networks that have private IPv4 addresses and only one routable address, while it is not affected by the presence of firewalls and NAT boxes.
 The 6to4 mechanism supports the progressive migration from IPv4 to 6to4 and later to native IPv6.

-6over4 Mechanism: The 6over4 mechanism allows isolated IPv6 hosts to act like fully functional IPv6 hosts even without direct contact with an IPv6 router (Carpenter and Jung, 1999).
+(3) 6over4 mechanism.
+The 6over4 mechanism allows isolated IPv6 hosts to act like fully functional IPv6 hosts even without direct contact with an IPv6 router (Carpenter and Jung, 1999).
 This mechanism utilizes the IPv4 multicast domain, that is considered as the link layer over which the IPv6 stack is built.
 In this case, the IPv4 domain has to support multicast operations.
-Also, if connections with external IPv6 sites have to be supported, then it is required a router that applies the same mechanism to the link connected to the multicast domain.
+Also, if connections with external IPv6 sites have to be supported, then it is required that a router applies the same mechanism to the link connected to the multicast domain.
 The 6over4 mechanism does not use IPv4 compatible IPv6 addresses or configured tunnels.
-Also it is provides independence on the technology of the used links and the topology of the IPv6 network.
-Usually the 6over4 mechanism is called as a "virtual Ethernet".
+Also it provides independence of the technology of the used links and the topology of the IPv6 network.
+Usually the 60ver4 mechanism is called a "virtual Ethernet".